ecd1012/rpi_road_object_detection/README.md

 Setting Up Hardware
 ===================
 11.)
 Connect a push button to GPIO pin 17.
 This will be used as input.
-Make sure you use a resistor with the LED
+Make sure you use a resistor with the LED!

 Help: https://www.youtube.com/watch?v=BWYy3qZ315U&ab_channel=O%27Reilly